 Born in Asti (Italy), 18th July 1979.

-I am currently associate professor at the Department of Economics and Management, University of Pavia where I teach Health Economics (my teaching evaluation here).
+I am currently associate professor at the Department of Economics and Management, University of Pavia where I teach Health Economics and Microeconomics (my teaching evaluation here).
 My main research interests are in health economics, population economics and applied micro-econometrics.

-Prior to coming to Pavia, I have been assistant professor at Ca' Foscari University of Venice where I taught Public Finance, Welfare Economics and Economics of Art and Culture.
+Prior to coming to Pavia, I had been assistant professor at Ca' Foscari University of Venice where I taught Public Finance, Welfare Economics and Economics of Art and Culture.
 In 2014, out of 500 candidate lecturers, I was the one awarded first prize for Ca’ Foscari University teaching excellence.

 In 2007 I was a visiting student in the Department of Human Health at the Agency for Healthcare Research Quality, Rockville, MD (US) where I carried out in-depth study of health insurance and the problems associated with adverse selection.
 In 2011 I was awarded a fellowship by the Centre for Health Economics at York University (UK) to work on the project "Flexible Working Conditions, Fixed-term Contracts and their Influence on Employee Psychological Well-being".
 From 2008 to 2010 in the Department of Biomedical Sciences and Human Oncology at Turin University, I contributed to the project “Towards a Formalin free Hospital” and was a member of the Technical Team of Health Technology Assessment at the San Giovanni Battista University Hospital- (Molinette) of Turin.